griffio/sqldelight-pg-migration/README.md

 The naming of the migrations files are zero index based as we start from nothing.

-What is `confusing` is that the migration numbering is such that, for example, `v1_add_table.sqm` means changes to move from version 1 to version 2 of the scheme and doesn't represent the initial version 1 schema.
+What is _confusing_ is that the migration numbering is such that, for example, `v1_add_table.sqm` means changes to move from version 1 to version 2 of the scheme and doesn't represent the initial version 1 schema.

-`deriveSchemaFromMigrations` is enabled in build
+`deriveSchemaFromMigrations` is enabled in build.
+This is used as SqlDelight is schema first and, for example, because table column names, nullability can be changed the data class tables and queries will need to reflect the latest version.

-On every application startup - attempt to create or migrate the database to the local migration version
+On every application startup - attempt to create or migrate the database to the local migration version.

-The initial migration version is zero as assumes that database is empty
+The initial migration version is zero as assumes that a database is empty.

 * Transactional DDL with PostgreSql
   - We want each migration attempt to succeed or fail atomically, the generated Schema code doesn't use a transaction block